Gottwein-Lab/DepMap_Mining/README.md

 # DepMap_Mining
 Code for identifying cohort-specific oncogenic dependencies and cohort-insensitive pan-essentials using DepMap + a cohort of CRISPR screens analyzed with MAGeCk.

 Main analysis is in the Juypter Notebook.
-R code is taken from [P. Montgomery](https://forum.depmap.org/t/normlrt-code-availability/436/5) of the DepMap Consortium, [available on GitHub](https://gist.github.com/pgm/92bf5b9e3c80187da1ed14618abc4dc9).
+R script (for the log-likelihood ratio testing) is taken from [P. Montgomery](https://forum.depmap.org/t/normlrt-code-availability/436/5) of the DepMap Consortium, [available on GitHub](https://gist.github.com/pgm/92bf5b9e3c80187da1ed14618abc4dc9).
 I've included my results here.

 Note: some of the NormLRT values returned are probably erroneous, likely related to bad/failed MLE when estimating skewed t-dist parameters, but I haven't gotten around to examining the DepMap R code closely enough to fix this.
 The R script is run in my Notebook indirectly via Python/rpy2.
 If the pre-calculated LRT (available in this repo) file is included, the notebook will use that instead as estimating parameters for ~18k genes is slow.